blockful-io/shutter-staking/docs/staking-architecture.md

 * `stakingToken`: the SHU token address

-The staking token must be immutable because if we allow the DAO to change the staking token, the keypers will not be able to redeem their old stakes if the staking token has changed.
-If the DAO upgrades the SHU token to a new contract, then the DAO also must to redeploy the staking contract and ask the keypers to migrate their stakes to the new contract.
+The staking token must be immutable.
+If the DAO changes the staking token, the keypers will not be able to redeem their old stakes.
+If the DAO upgrades the SHU token to a new contract, it must also redeploy the staking contract and ask the keypers to migrate their stakes to the new contract.

 ### Mutable Variables